 As a teacher in LA public schools for the past 12 years, I concentrated on teaching English - language and American culture - to ESL students.
 I also taught high school English from Grade 9 through to Grade 12 subjects - writing, comprehension and grammar - to students still polishing their command of their new language, and to American students who must have fallen asleep in earlier English classes and needed to repeat courses.
 I have been a tutor with WyzAnt for almost a year and have received good ratings.
 English language skills and comprehension are crucial to job readiness.
 I pride myself in filling in educational gaps.

 I taught English language to newcomers for 12 years.
-My students were in the adult school program of the LAUSD and included people of all ages and all levels of previous education: those with minimal schooling who wanted better work, and foreign professionals who needed US credentials .
+My students were in the adult school program of the LAUSD, and included people of all ages and all levels of previous education: those with minimal schooling who wanted better work, and foreign professionals who needed US credentials.
 At the American Language Institute at UCLA I taught young adults trying to qualify for UCLA entrance.
-There was even one stint at a clothing manufacturer to help improve workers' chances of advancement.
+There was even a stint at a clothing manufacturer to help improve workers' chances of advancement.
+Currently, I am a tutor with WyzAnt and a teacher at a private language school in Santa Monica.
+In all cases, student feedback has been positive.
 I can help with comprehension, writing and pronunciation.
-English can seem daunting, but I make your new language accessible with traditional teaching methods and entertaining ways to help you pick up vocabulary, idioms and an understanding of American culture.
+English can seem daunting, but I make your new language accessible with traditional teaching methods but also with entertaining ways to help you pick up vocabulary, idioms and an understanding of American culture.

 In my 12 years at a teacher in the LA Adult School program I helped prepare many newcomers (ESL students) and Americans returning to complete high school/GED qualifications.
 I use practice in reading comprehension to help you understand the GED questions so that you can answer them quickly and correctly.
 We will do practice tests to assess your progress before investing in the tests themselves.
 Please note that the GED test in California has changed.
 In Los Angeles, you now have three options.
 Please check with your local school board for more information about the GED - also now called the High School Equivalency Test.